techtinkerclub/techtinkerclub.github.io/_curriculum/2025-26/spring/index.md

 ## Impact (How we’ll know it worked)
 - Pupils explain design choices using correct vocabulary.
 - Models meet simple briefs and show at least one iteration.
-- Selected models prepared for safe printing and a small showcase.
+- Selected models are prepared for safe printing and a small showcase.

 ---